Tax planning for higher rate taxpayers

 • Cash ISA – Earns tax free interest on your savings.
 The more you save into a Cash ISA, the more tax you save on your hard-earned cash.

-• Stocks and Shares ISA – Unlike a Cash ISA, a Stocks and Shares ISA aims to generate returns through dividends and capital appreciation.
+• Stocks and shares ISA – Unlike a Cash ISA, a Stocks and Shares ISA aims to generate returns through dividends and capital appreciation.
 Historically, stocks and shares ISAs have consistently outperformed cash savings, but investing does carry a greater risk.

 Bear in mind the value of investments can go down as well as up.
 You could get back less than you invest.